draeger-lab/SBSCL/CONTRIBUTING.md

 If you have questions or need assistance, please feel free to:

 *   Open an issue on our [Issue Tracker](https://github.com/draeger-lab/SBSCL/issues).
-*   Ask to any maintainer.
+*   Or you may ask to any maintainer.

 We appreciate your contributions and look forward to collaborating with you!